Physiology 001 - Introduction to Human Physiology » Winter 2021 » Lecture Exam 1 (A)

 Carbon-12 and carbon-14 are isotopes.
 How are they different from each other?

-A. They have different number of energy shells
+A. They have different numbers of neutrons.

-B. They have different numbers of protons.
+B. They can form different numbers of chemical bonds.

-C. They have different numbers of neutrons.
+C. They have different numbers of electrons.

-E. They have different numbers of electrons.
+E. They have different numbers of protons.

 Question #13